macton/pep-copt/README.md

 ## Methodology

-The work is driven by four instruction documents, one per phase, each fed to an LLM running under [nagent](https://github.com/macton/nagent) — an agent loop that runs a proof hook after every iteration so progress is measured, not recalled.
+The work is driven by four instruction documents, one per phase, each fed to an LLM running under [nagent](https://github.com/macton/nagent) — an llm loop that runs a proof hook after every iteration so progress is measured, not recalled.
 The optimization phase, for example: